-Students who receive a CF need-based scholarship or talent grant must complete a Free Application for Federal Student Aid for the academic year in which the scholarship is awarded.
-Academic merit scholarship recipients are not required to file a FAFSA, but are encouraged to do so in order to receive multiple scholarship awards.
-Students are able to apply for foundation endowed scholarships by completing a scholarship application available online.
+Students who receive a CF need-based scholarship or talent/merit grant must complete a Free Application for Federal Student Aid for the academic year in which the scholarship is awarded.
+Students are able to apply for foundation endowed scholarships by completing a scholarship application available on the Financial Aid tab of the MyCF student portal.
 The application will be kept on file and matched to specific endowed scholarships as they are made available.
 Reference materials with information about scholarship funds are available in the Enrollment Services Center at the Ocala, Citrus and Levy campuses, and on the CF website (refer to CF.edu/scholarships).